-ALERT: President Obama extended the Mortgage Debt Forgiveness Act in January 2016, so any homeowners who participated in short sales during 2015 will now NOT be subject to federal taxation on their short sales or debt forgiveness by a lender.
-It is important to understand all legal and financial consequences of a short sale before listing your property as such, as every situation is different.
+ALERT: It is important to understand all legal and financial consequences of a short sale before listing your property as such, as every situation is different.
 Be sure to discuss your scenario with your accountant or financial adviser, tax attorney and an experienced short sale real estate agent.

-What is a short sale?
 A short sale is when your lender agrees to sell your home for less than what is owed on the mortgage.
 In order to short sale your home your lender must agree in writing to the sale.
-Typically this is done once you present an offer from a buyer to the lender, but there are some lenders that have programs which pre-approve your short sale before you list your property.
+Typically this is done once you present an offer from a buyer to the lender, but there are some lenders that have programs to pre-approve your short sale before you list your property.

-Why would a bank choose to accept a short sale?
-Because foreclosures are very expensive.
+Because foreclosures are very expensive (they usually cost the lender about $20,000, plus often times the lender has to make repairs on the home prior to resale).
 The lender can save potentially hundreds of thousands of dollars in legal fees, maintenance fees, property taxes and upkeep.

 Short sale process: The short sale begins with finding a Realtor who has extensive knowledge of the short sale process.
 At that point the agent will take the following steps: 1.
 Collect all necessary financial information.
 Your agent will evaluate what your lender(s) needs in order to get the process started, including providing you with lender forms for you to fill out that need to be sent to the lenders.
 2. Negotiate with any subsequent (second) lenders.
 3. Market analysis/pricing.
 Your agent will prepare a complete market analysis and list your property (some lenders will dictate what the price needs to be if you are going through a short sale pre-approval program, otherwise your agent will discuss value with you).
 4. Marketing.
 Your agent will market your home just like a regular sale, counsel you on how to make your property show it’s best, and discuss showings with you.
 Keep in mind that although you are selling your home via a short sale, you still want to make sure it is in the best showing condition possible.
 5. Offers.
 Once an offer is presented and accepted by you, your agent will submit it to the bank, along with other documentation, in order for approval.
 6. Approval.
 Upon approval of the bank, escrow will be opened and the buyers will proceed with their due diligence.
 This is the part of the short sale that can take a long time, depending on the lender(s).
 6. Deadline.
 Lenders give a deadline by which escrow must close.
 If it is not closed by this time the short sale will not go through and an auction date will be set/followed through.
 It is possible to get extensions from some lenders in some situations.